Head and brain injury claim experts.

-Head injuries are, rightly, treated seriously in all walks of life.
-Doctors have special protocols around head injuries; sporting activities have specific head injury regulations, and any injury to the head is always treated with extreme caution as the effects of an injury to the head can take days or even weeks to materialise.
+Head injuries are, quite rightly, treated seriously in all walks of life.
+Doctors, and medical practitioners have special protocols around head injuries; sporting activities have specific head injury regulations, and any injury to the head is always treated with extreme caution as the effects of an injury to the head can take days or even weeks to materialise.

 Medically speaking, a “head injury” is any injury to the brain, skull or scalp.

 From there, head injuries can have many definitions or characterisations.
 These can include:

 • Haematoma (blood clot) on the brain

 • Haemorrhage – also known as uncontrolled bleeding on the brain

 • Concussion – when the brain hits the wall of the skull

 • Skull fractures

 • Diffuse axonal injury, where the brain is damaged without bleeding

 There are, of course, less severe head injuries and so, rest assured, no matter the scale of your injury, MG Legal’s dedicated personal injury solicitors will ensure your injuries are properly assessed and included in your final award.